-SUBJECT: PREVENTION OF BULLYING AND HARASSMENT REFERENCE NUMBER GEN-004 PPROVED by Bishop-in-Council VERSION 2 replaces original version dated 21 February 2019 IMPLEMENTATION DATE REVIEW FREQUENCY RESPONSIBLE FOR REVIEW 24 February 2022 3 Yearly Bishop-in-Council
+SUBJECT: PREVENTION OF BULLYING AND HARASSMENT REFERENCE NUMBER GEN-004 PPROVED Bishop-in-Council VERSION 3 replaces previous version dated 24 February 2022 IMPLEMENTATION DATE Immediate REVIEW FREQUENCY 3 Yearly RESPONSIBLE FOR REVIEW Bishop-in-Council

-• what interim measures will be taken to ensure the safety and welfare of the complainant during the investigation (interim measures may include suspension of the person accused of bullying behaviour pending the outcome of the investigation, or assignment to other duties until the investigation is complete).
+- how the complaint will be investigated (e.g. interviews with the complainant, the person accused of bullying behaviour and any witnesses; viewing documentary evidence); - who will receive copies of any statements and records of interview, if obtained; - who can be present at interviews; - whether parties can refuse to participate (and that refusal to participate will be recorded); - what support mechanisms will be in place for each party; - what interim measures will be taken to ensure the safety and welfare of the complainant during the investigation (interim measures may include suspension of the person accused of bullying behaviour pending the outcome of the investigation, or assignment to other duties until the investigation is complete).